hbroek/reken/documentation/developer-guide/chapter-7.md

 </a>
 ```

-These fragments edit / add event handlers to set the status message.
+These fragments edit/add event handlers to set the status message.
 Once the status message is set the `footer` element is animated in view for 2 seconds.

-This chapter shows how to use the Reken attributes to build an informative, interactive and engaging web application.
-It shows how to dynamically display text from javascript data, make an interactive UI, how to simply load data from a rest service, create an SPA with different pages and use timers to update the UI.
+This chapter shows how to use the Reken attributes to build an informative, interactive, engaging web application.
+It shows how to display text from javascript data dynamically, make an interactive UI, simply load data from a rest service, create an SPA with different pages, and use timers to update the UI.